 Awards and honors

-Lost in the Sun has been named to five state reading lists!
+Lost in the Sun has been named to six state reading lists!

 Reviews and advance praise

 Simple yet soulful . . .
 Trent and Fallon’s unlikely friendship gives “Lost in the Sun” its heartbeat, and it showcases Graff’s originality and imagination as a writer.

 ★ Graff writes with stunning insight into boyhood and humanity, allowing Trent to speak for himself in a pained, honest narration.
 Investing Trent with all the tragic frailty of Holden Caulfield, Graff tackles issues of loss, isolation, and rage without apology.
 Graff consistently demonstrates why character-driven novels can live from generation to generation, and here she offers a story that can survive for many school years to come.

 ★ In an ambitious and gracefully executed story, Graff covers a lot of emotional ground, empathically tracing Trent’s efforts to deal with a horrible, inexplicable accident and to heal the relationships that have become collateral damage along the way.

 ★ The emotions and motivations coursing through this novel are wonderfully complex.
 Graff creates layered, vulnerable characters that are worth getting to know and rooting for.

 ★ Weighty matters deftly handled with humor and grace will give this book wide appeal.

 The following links will take you directly to the buying page.